BANGAUTOGLASS

 Whether your insurance covers the replacement depends on your specific policy.
 Comprehensive coverage typically handles glass damage from road debris, vandalism, and weather events, while collision coverage applies to damage from an accident.
 Some policies include glass coverage with no deductible; others apply your standard deductible.

 If you haven't started a claim yet, Bang AutoGlass can assist you with the claim process — walking you through what you'll need and helping you understand your coverage situation.
-We don't file the claim on your behalf, but we can help make the process less confusing if you're not sure where to begin.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 What Affects the Cost of Quarter Glass Replacement?